tychen5/Medical-Summary-Builder/README.md

 ---

+## Project Achievements

+This project successfully delivers a robust, end-to-end solution for automated medical summary generation.
+Key achievements include:

+- **Fully Automated Pipeline**: An operational workflow that seamlessly ingests a source PDF and DOCX template, orchestrates LLM-driven data extraction, and generates a populated summary report without manual intervention.
+- **Advanced RAG-Agent Implementation**: Successful integration of a ReAct agent that iteratively queries a Pinecone vector store to gather evidence, demonstrating a sophisticated approach to information retrieval.
+- **High-Reliability Extraction**: A dual-layer extraction strategy combining a primary ReAct agent with a schema-guided fallback mechanism.
+This design ensures that the pipeline can recover from agent failures and still produce structured output.
+- **Custom Table Generation**: The system fulfills the "bonus" requirement by interpreting user-provided markdown instructions to dynamically generate custom tables, showcasing its flexibility and adaptability to user needs.
+- **Production-Ready Interfaces**: Delivers both a powerful command-line interface (CLI) for batch processing and a scalable FastAPI web service for real-time integration, making the tool versatile for different deployment scenarios.
+- **Modular and Maintainable Codebase**: The project is built on a clean, modular architecture, with clear separation of concerns (e.g., ingestion, processing, reporting).
+This structure makes the system easy to understand, maintain, and extend.

+---

 ## How It Works: The Extraction Pipeline

 1.  **Ingestion & Preprocessing**: The pipeline begins by loading the source `Medical File.pdf` and the `Medical Summary.docx` template.
 The PDF content is parsed and split into manageable, overlapping text chunks (default size: 1500 chars, overlap: 200 chars) to prepare for indexing.